farcaster-project/RFCs/10-public-offer.md

  * Range
     * Contain two values: (1) minimum [inclusive], and (2) maximum [inclusive]

-A fixed fee strategy will always apply the same fee on every transactions.
-A range strategy allows users to define a minimum and a maximum of fee to apply on every transactions.
+A fixed fee strategy will always apply the same fee on every transaction.
+A range strategy allows users to define a minimum and a maximum of fee to apply on every transaction.
 Values are interpreted based on the arbitrating blockchain.
 For example in Bitcoin values must define how many satoshis per virtual byte the fee should use.

 ### Future swap role